 Molen de Adriaan

 Upon the eastern canal is the beautiful Molen de Adriaan, orginally built in the 18th century by a rich local merchant.
 The windmill has a fascinating history - in the 1930s, it was all but destroyed by a storm that swept through Haarlem but the community decided to rebuild the windmill as the skyline had something missing.
 The building is now a local attraction and museum containing several exhibitions portraying the history of the Netherlands, with a particular focus on its milling technology.

 During the 18th century, a system of noneteen windmills were built, making it the largest concentration of historic windmills in Holland.
 It is recognised today as a UNESCO World Heritage Site and buses regularly travel to the area from Rotterdam carrying dozens of tourists.

 Situated on the western side of Zaandam, a small but picturesque city near Amsterdam, colourful mills grace the rolling countryside.
 These windmills weren't built here, however.
 Most of them were located elsewhere in the Netherlands and transported there during the 20th century.
 Even today they still function, producing dye, timber and other goods.
 Also in the city are some beautiful cottages and quaint bakeries.

 In the 18th century, the city of Schiedam built twenty windmills to grind down grain for their jenever distilleries and factories.
 They were impressively tall due to a lack of wind inside the city.
 Five of the huge monuments can still be seen in Schiedam and a museum telling their story can also be visited.

 The foundations of Molen de Valk have been the home of a windmill since the 17th century.
 The model we know now was built in 1743 and has been working for the mostpart of its life.
 In 1996, the interior was turned into a museum detailing its significance to its surroundings.

-Plan your trip right away to uncover the unique magic of the Netherlands!
+Take Dutch classes London and plan your trip right away to uncover the unique magic of the Netherlands!